Tullio Crali

-Tullio Crali (6 December 1910, in Igalo – 5 August 2000, in Milan) was an Italian artist associated with Futurism.
+Tullio Crali (6 December 1910, in Igalo – 5 August 2000, in Milan) was a Dalmatian Italian artist associated with Futurism.
 A self-taught painter, he was a late adherent to the movement, not joining until 1929.
 He is noted for realistic paintings that combine "speed, aerial mechanisation and the mechanics of aerial warfare", though in a long career he painted in other styles as well.

 Early life

 Crali was born in the Bay of Kotor on the coast of Montenegro.
 His family lived in Zara until 1922, when they moved to Gorizia.
 At the age of fifteen, while a student at the local technical institute, Crali discovered Futurism.
 He took up painting, influenced by Giacomo Balla and Enrico Prampolini.

 Career

 Aeropittura

 In 1928 Crali flew for the first time.
 His enthusiasm for flying and his experience as a pilot influenced his art.
 In 1929, through Sofronio Pocarini, he made contact with Marinetti, the founder of Futurism, and joined the movement.
 In the same year aeropittura was launched in the manifesto, Perspectives of Flight, signed by Benedetta, Depero, Dottori, Fillia, Marinetti, Prampolini, Somenzi and Guglielmo Sansoni (Tato).
 The manifesto stated that "The changing perspectives of flight constitute an absolutely new reality that has nothing in common with the reality traditionally constituted by a terrestrial perspective" and that "Painting from this new reality requires a profound contempt for detail and a need to synthesise and transfigure everything.”

 Despite his relative youth, Crali played a significant part in aeropittura.
 His earliest aeropitture represent military planes, Aerial Squadron and Aerial Duel (both 1929).
 In the 1930s, his paintings became realistic, intending to communicate the experience of flight to the viewer.
 His best-known work, Nose Dive on the City (1939), shows an aerial dive from the pilot's point of view, the buildings below drawn in dizzying perspective.

 Crali exhibited in Trieste and Padua.
 In 1932 Marinetti invited him to exhibit in Paris in the first aeropittura exhibition there.
 He participated in the Rome Quadrennial in 1935, 1939 and 1943 and the Venice Biennale of 1940.
 At that time Crali was researching signs and scenery, leading in 1933 to his participation in the film exhibition Futuristi Scenotecnica in Rome.
 In 1936 he exhibited with Dottori and Prampolini in the International Exhibition of Sports Art at the Berlin Olympics.

-Crali’s declamatory abilities and his friendship with Marinetti led him to organise Futurist evenings at Gorizia, Udine and Trieste, where he read the manifesto Plastic Illusionism of War and Protecting the Earth which he had co-authored with Marinetti.
+Crali's declamatory abilities and his friendship with Marinetti led him to organise Futurist evenings at Gorizia, Udine and Trieste, where he read the manifesto Plastic Illusionism of War and Protecting the Earth which he had co-authored with Marinetti.
 He also published a Manifesto of Musical Words - Alphabet in Freedom.